liam2/liam2/doc/usersguide/source/model.rst

 start_period
 ------------

 Defines the first period (integer) to be simulated.
+It should be consistent (use the same scale/time unit) with the "period" column in the input data.

 periods
 -------